 Varicose Vein Cyanoacrylate (bioadhesive) Glue treatment

 Varicose veins affect 20-30% of adults.
 They are a sign of underlying venous insufficiency, which means that the valves in the veins no longer work properly, causing abnormally high pressure in the veins.
 Most people with varicose veins have no symptoms, but varicose veins may cause aching, heaviness, throbbing, and itching in the legs.
-Chronic venous insufficiency can lead to skin discoloration, eczema, and ulceration.
+For some people, chronic venous insufficiency can lead to skin discoloration, eczema, and ulceration.

 Many people with varicose veins do not get any symptoms or need treatment on medical grounds, but treating varicose veins can relieve troublesome symptoms, as well as improving the appearance of your legs.
-Treatment can prevent worsening of eczema or skin discolouration that may otherwise lead to ulcers, and treating the veins is important if ulcers or bleeding have occurred.
+Treatment is important for eczema or skin discolouration that may otherwise lead to ulcers, and treating the veins is essential if ulcers or bleeding have occurred.

 Treatment options include endothermal ablation (laser or radiofrequency), ultrasound guided foam sclerotherapy, and surgery (usually stripping and phlebectomies).
-Exeter Medical now offers varicose vein treatment using cyanoacrylate glue, which has some advantages over the other treatments (less injections, less painful, less need for compression) when used in properly selected cases.
+Exeter Medical also offers varicose vein treatment using cyanoacrylate glue, which has advantages over the other treatments (less injections, less painful, less need for compression) when used in properly selected cases.
 Cyanoacrylate glue treatment is now recommended by NICE as a standard method of treatment for varicose veins (NICE IPG 670 March 2020).

 What is Cyanoacrylate (bioadhesive) Glue Treatment?

-Cyanoacrylate glue – a special type of “superglue” – is used to seal off the main incompetent veins with leaky valves, which need to be dealt with when treating varicose veins - usually the long (great) saphenous vein on the inner side of the leg.
+Cyanoacrylate glue – a special type of “superglue” – is used to seal off the main incompetent veins with incompetent valves, which need to be dealt with when treating varicose veins - usually the long (great) saphenous vein on the inner side of the leg.

 Cyanoacrylate glue does the same job as closing veins by endothermal ablation (laser or radiofrequency treatments), which seal the vein off by intense heat) or “stripping” in a surgical operation.